gazzasaur/jdnp3/README.md

 Enjoy

 ### Roadmap
-* March 24 - Double Bit Binary
+* March 24 - Double Bit Binary - Implemented as of version 0.10.0 but as of yet is untested